jessica-jordan/tech-blog/content/a-crash-course-to-screenreaders-for-sighted-developers.md

 Testing websites using a screen reader will be a powerful method for asserting that the websites you're building are **accessible to everyone**.
 Once you feel more familiar with keyboard controls and your screen readers' short cuts, I highly recommend to test your websites as close to the UX of your site's users as possible: with the screen shut off.

+### Try Testing Without Visual Feedback

 While you're testing your website without any visual feedback, find out for yourself how easy or hard it is to find your page's main navigation.
 How easy is it to skim through your site's headings?
 Do you find it straightforward to navigate to the following page?

+### Try Testing With Different Screen Readers

+According to the [latest WEBAIM Screen Reader User Survey](https://webaim.org/projects/screenreadersurvey7), your website's user base will be using different screen readers when visiting your website, with **JAWS** and **NVDA** being the most common ones.
+If you haven't done so already, be sure to give testing with these often-used screen readers a shot if applicable for your machine's operating system and find out for yourself, if your website is stable and working as expected across different screen reader & browser combinations.

+## Get Started with Screen Reader-Driven User Testing Today

 I hope this quick guide to using screen readers for sighted developers has been helpful for you to understand the importance of screen reader-driven user testing and how it will help you to create a better understanding for the accessibility of the applications you're building.